 IS&T provides a full service operation for departments, labs, or centers who need system administration and management for their servers.
 If you would like a consultation or want someone else to manage your server environment, Server Operations can help.

-Server Operations staff will evaluate your server management needs and offer a comprehensive management package for your server environment, in the form of customized Service Level Agreements (SLA) [PDF] based on the scheduled prices.
+Server Operations staff will evaluate your server management needs and offer a comprehensive management package for your server environment, in the form of customized Service Level Agreements (SLA).
+Contact email@example.com for pricing.

-Managed Servers are housed in an IS&T Data Center.
+Managed Servers are housed in the IS&T Data Center.

 IS&T will provide the following for the Managed Server service: